11 June, 2024

 Jade Plant

-This thick and sturdy succulent with oval leaves is often sought after for its thought to bring wealth.
+This thick and sturdy succulent with oval leaves is often sought after as it is thought to bring wealth.
 Although the Jade Plant attracts wealth and prosperity in any space, if you want to optimise its luck, feng shui experts suggest placing it in the southwest area of the home or office.

 Peace Lily